aionnetwork/aion-docs/kernel/management/import-accounts.en.md

 ./aion.sh -a export 0xa0abcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdabcdab
 ```

-Your private key will be displayed after your successfully enter your password.
+Your private key will be displayed after you successfully enter your password.

 ```bash
 Please enter your password: